PyFunceble/domain2idna/README.md

     usage: domain2idna [-h] [-d DOMAIN] [-f FILE] [-o OUTPUT]

-    A module/library which convert a given domain to the famous IDNS format.
+    domain2idna - A tool to convert a domain or a file with a list of domain to the famous IDNA format.

     optional arguments:
     -h, --help            show this help message and exit -d DOMAIN, --domain DOMAIN
                         Set the domain to convert.
     -f FILE, --file FILE  Set the domain to convert.
     -o OUTPUT, --output OUTPUT
                         Set the file where we write the converted domain(s).

     Crafted with ♥ by Nissar Chababy (Funilrys)